perfood/couch-auth/README.md

 The current status will become the 1.0 branch soon and be maintenance only.
 A new, more OWASP-compliant and [CloudFoundry](https://www.ibm.com/cloud/cloud-foundry)-ready version is developed in the `minimal` branch:

-- The adapters will no longer be used and the `session` route becomes deprecated
+- The adapters will no longer be used.
+The `session` route becomes deprecated.
 - db and doc ids will no longer include PII, but be UUIDs instead.
-Will require manual migration via replication.
+Requires manual migration via replication.
-- `validate-x` routes and cloudant legacy auth become deprecated
+- `validate-x` routes and cloudant legacy auth become deprecated.
-- new users can only signup with e-mail and not with username
-- no more account-guessing via forgotpass, login or signup
+- signup with e-Mail only instead of `username` is preferred: now prevents account-guessing via forgotpass, login or signup
 - no more IP logging
-- EventEmmitter functionality might be removed
+- `lockedUntil` and `activityLog` functionality has been removed

 For issues and feature requests visit the [issue tracker](https://github.com/sl-nx/superlogin/issues).